 Now, for real spying, an iPhone must be jailbroken.
 And even then, the apps need a third-party installer to work.
 Check your phone to see if you have apps like Cydia or Icy.
 If they’re there, your phone is jailbroken.

 You can also see if all the apps installed on your device exist on the App Store.
 If any of them don’t, your phone is jailbroken.

 How do you fix that?
 By updating to the latest iOS version via iTunes.

 How to reset to factory settings on Android and iPhone

+If nothing else helps, you might need to resort to performing a factory reset to clear your phone of spyware.
 This is the nuclear option for removing spy apps.
 It will wipe your phone, which means your settings, apps, contacts, media, and other stuff will be gone.
-Make sure to back up the important things before a factory reset.
+Remember to back up the important things before a factory reset.

 Factory reset on an Android device

 - Make sure the phone is well-charged or plugged in;

 - Enter the Settings menu (usually by swiping down on the main screen and then selecting the appropriate button);

 - Tap Erase all data (factory reset);